 When you picture someone who has an eating disorder, you probably think of someone who is dangerously underweight.
-But, in fact, the majority of eating disorders occur in people of “normal” or “overweight” body sizes.
+But, in fact, the majority of eating disorders occur in people who do not appear to be emaciated.
 The classic portrayal of a drastically underweight white female who has anorexia represents a very small fraction of eating disorders.

 Why does this matter?
 Well, when we assume that eating disorders always result in underweight, we fail to notice the millions of people who never become underweight from a BMI standpoint and yet are suffering greatly from an eating disorder.
 As parents, we need to know that even if our children are in a healthy BMI range, they still may be suffering from an eating disorder.